aditya23043/notes/sem3/ap/main.md

     > Note: during inheritance, the child inherits all data (including private stuff as well and constructors also)
     > Child class can overwrite (NOT EDIT) the constructor of parent class
 - Constructor Overloading

+# LECTURE 5 (28/08/24)

+## INHERITANCE
+- Closely connected to polymorphism
+- Referencing many related objects as one generic type
+- Reference of parent class utilizing